Pluc15/json-log-viewer/README.md

 - Load config from file
 - Apply colors
 - Apply jmespath query
+- Format in a nice table (still a lot of improvements to be done)

 TODO

-- Format
 - File watcher
-- Format in a nice table
 - Tests